iProgramMC/Boron/readme.md

 NOTE: Boron is currently not even in a minimally usable state.
 Don't expect it to do anything.

 This project is licensed under the three clause BSD license, **except the following**:
-- Flanterm (drivers/halx86/source/flanterm): https://github.com/mintsuki/flanterm - Licensed under the 2 clause BSD license
+- Flanterm (drivers/halx86/source/flanterm): https://codeberg.org/Mintsuki/Flanterm.git - Licensed under the 2 clause BSD license
 - The implementation of splay and RB trees from FreeBSD (boron/include/rtl/fbsdtree.h) - Licensed under the 2 clause BSD license

 #### Be advised that this is currently alpha-level software and you should not expect any stability from it.

-Currently this uses Limine v7.x.

 ### Why the codename Boron?
 (Note: The name is probably temporary, not sure, but this is what it's called right now)